kong-org/defi_hackathon/README.md

 Compile (`truffle compile`) the current version of the contracts so the folder `build` is present in the root directory.

+## Kong ID Information.

+The `deployment/json` directory contains JSON files for all of the KONG IDs provided at the DeFi hackathon.
+These files include the public key coorindates as well as the printed ID number and can be used in conjunction with the `deployEscrow.js` script.
+Find your Kong ID by searching for the corresponding `count`.

+These JSON blobs contain the default claim date for Kong notes manufactured in October 2019 as an UNIX epoch timestamp.
+Depending on your application you may or may not want a claim date.
+If you are parsing the JSON file in a similar way for the asset that you plan to escrow, you may wish to alter this claim date.

+Make sure to keep the primary public key (it's hash and x, y coordinates) as it's required for validating signatures.
+The other keys are Kong cash specific and may not be relevant for your application.

 ## Deploy.

-Use the scripts present in `deployment` to deploy your escrow contract.
+Use the `deployEscrow.js` file present in `deployment` to deploy your escrow contract.
+Depending on additional parameters required for your asset you may need to modify this script.

-## JSON.
+## Notes.

-The JSON directory contains blobs for all of the KONG IDs provided at the DeFi hackathon.
-These JSON blobs include the public key coorindates as well as the printed ID number and can be used in conjunction with the `deployEscrow.js` script.
+This repository is intended as a stub and does not contain testing scripts for the Kong escrow contract.